Goals of Berty

 Preserving Privacy and Securing Communication in a Distributed Environment

-In a distributed system, we cannot ensure the message arrival order, especially in off-grid communication context, which can cause problems, mainly when encrypting messages with Perfect Forward Secrecy algorithms that use rotating encryption keys.
+In a distributed system, we cannot ensure the message arrival order.
+This becomes a particular issue with an offline-first messenger, because messages that were sent off-grid might not be synced correctly when the device goes online again.
+This can cause problems, mainly when encrypting messages with Perfect Forward Secrecy algorithms that use rotating encryption keys.

 Metadata are required to operate a messaging system.
 However, they could be an important source of information if they were collected and analyzed.